There is a right way to strike a balance between human brainpower and modern technology.

 And while machines are working on data entry and organization, accountants are free to seek more proactive business endeavors.
-This could involve ensuring their clients are ready for big financial transactions such as IPOs, M&A, borrowing funds, strategic reviews or restructuring.
-Accountants are often navigating the transaction in real time but now, accountants can use AI to benchmark, track and improve clients' businesses before a transaction commences.
+This could involve ensuring their clients are ready for big financial transactions such as IPOs, mergers and acquisitions, borrowing funds, strategic reviews or restructuring.
+Accountants are often navigating the transaction in real time, but now, accountants can use AI to benchmark, track, and improve clients' businesses before a transaction commences.

 If you are wondering about accounting activities which AI can help with, according to Accounting Today, they are as follows: